francescosolera/TBD-evaluation/README.md

 By running this script, a `results.mat` file is created inside each results folder.
 This files contain all the CLEAR MOT standard metrics and our proposed tracks length measure.

 ## Result visualization
+The last contribution of our toolbox is a set of plots computed starting from the `results.mat` files generated in the previous sections.
+There are three types of plots, detailed in the paper (see reference below):
+- MOTA matrices
+- TL plots
+- TL areas

+The MOTA matrices describe how good a tracker is at retrieving true positives, rejecting false detections proposed by the detector and at the same time producing continuous tracks, also accounting for ID switches.
+Track Length (TL), instead, is the proposed metric and measures the longest sequence of frames in which each GT track was continuously and successfully tracked.
+So it is a value for each track.
+Results are then sorted in descending order in a survival curve-like plot.